TrueNAS Scale Nextcloud w/ Traefik reverse proxy (https)

 If you haven’t setup any app before, you are required to assign a pool for storing app.
 It might take a while to fetch app catalogs from the Internet.

-After all the tasks are finished, head to “available applications”, you should see a bunch of TrueCharts apps.
-If not, click “refresh all” button above.
+After all the tasks are finished, head to “available applications”, you should find nginx-proxy-manager

-2. Install and configure Traefik reverse proxy
+2. Install and configure nginx-proxy-manager

-Traefik is a reverse proxy (actually much more than that, but we will just use this function in TrueNAS) service which routes network traffic from different hostnames to belonged apps.
-To install this, just head to “available applications” tab and search for traefik.
-Click install to proceed.
+Reverse proxy service routes network traffic from different hostnames to belonged apps.
+To install this, just head to “available applications” tab and search for nginx-proxy-manager

 Click “next” to the end, and save the setting to install it!
+After that, you should see nginx-proxy-manager

 3. Setup ACME certificates with Cloudflare account